 Summer Saturdays, Specifically: The Midtown Farmer’s Market opens at 8AM.
 Yum doesn’t begin to describe the range of options.

-Lunch: any of the aforementioned breakfast joints, plus nearby Parkway Pizza, Sea Salt Eatery (seasonal- roughly April-October, check their page for details), Som Taste (new as of late summer 2016), Craftsman Restaurant, Sonora Grill, The Blue Door Pub, Midori’s Floating World Café, Gandhi Mahal Restaurant, Merlins Rest, or head just across the tracks for an experience at Matt’s Bar or Northbound Smokehouse & Brewpub.
+Lunch: any of the aforementioned breakfast joints, plus nearby dumpling, Parkway Pizza, Sea Salt Eatery (seasonal- roughly April-October, check their page for details), Som Taste, Craftsman Restaurant, Sonora Grill, The Blue Door Pub, Midori’s Floating World Café, Gandhi Mahal Restaurant, Merlins Rest, or head just across the tracks for an experience at Matt’s Bar or Northbound Smokehouse & Brewpub.
 OOH- or order takeout at Ted Cook’s 19th Hole and enjoy a finger-licking BBQ picnic.

 Oh- and if you’re gonna need more than one (or two) of our yummy glazed donut holes, head directly to Mel-O-Glaze Bakery and pick up a fritter, twist, or cherry bomb…